kevgo/end-child-processes/README.md

 import * as childProcess from "child_process"
 childProcess.exec("node -e 'while (true) {}'")

-// end all running subprocesses await endChildProcesses()
+// end all running subprocesses spawned by this program await endChildProcesses()
 ```